Chart Color Schemes

 Runaway Bay has a typical household mix, with a fairly typical median household size

-Family households account for 67.7% of all households.
-They include 19.9% couples with children, 37.5% couples without children, and 9.2% single parent families.
-Non-family households constitute the remaining 32.3%, with lone person households at 28.7% and group households comprising 3.5%.
-The median household size is 2.2 people, which aligns with the average for the Rest of Qld.
+Family households account for 67.7 percent of all households, including 19.9 percent that are couples with children, 37.5 percent that are couples without children, and 9.2 percent that are single parent families.
+Non-family households make up the remaining 32.3 percent, with lone person households at 28.7 percent and group households comprising 3.5 percent of the total.
+The median household size is 2.2 people, which matches the average for the Rest of Qld.

 Frequently Asked Questions - Households